who we are

 The AKP US Office, located on the campus of Pomona College in Claremont, California, serves as the administrative headquarters for the program.
 Both the Chair of the AKP Board of Directors, as President of the organization, and the AKP Program Administrator coordinate and manage the program from here.
 They are also supported by members of AKP’s Board of Directors, which consists of faculty members across AKP’s thirteen consortium institutions.

 AKP Agent College

-The AKP Agent College is Oberlin College, which provides fiscal and administrative management for the program and grants academic credit to program participants.
+The AKP Agent College, which grants academic credit to program participants, is also Pomona College.
 Students who need an official transcript of courses taken on AKP are instructed to contact the Registrar at the AKP Agent College directly, as transcript requests cannot be handled through the AKP US Office.